Friday, September 04, 2009

 * Although rather oversized, this circuit can also drive any LED, providing a suitable resistor is fitted in series with the light emitting device.

-* The resistor should lie in the 47R to 2K2 range, d
+* The resistor should lie in the 47R to 2K2 range, depending on supply voltage.

 .